ElliotMadsen-COMP/home-soc-lab/README.md

 ![certificate](screenshots/certificate_webserver.png)

-To confirm my web server is using HTTPS and the TLS handshake was successful I can run *curl -I https://wobetsworld.duckdns.org*
+To confirm my web server is using HTTPS and the TLS handshake was successful I can run *curl -I domain_name*

 ![working web server](screenshots/webserver_working_confirmation.png)